 If you’re a parent looking for a headset for your kid, almost certainly.

 Whether you game on a PC or a console, the PuroGamer nails the central need of a gaming headset: it’s a simple audio solution.
 This headset is comfortable for gaming sessions that stretch well past bedtime (but no one would do that) and sturdy enough to survive the trials and tribulations of a young gamer’s tantrums.
-The lack of surround sound is a bit of a shame, it’s not that big of a deal, and the volume limit is a great addition for kids.
+The lack of surround sound is a bit of a shame, but it’s not that big of a deal, and the volume limit is a great addition for kids.

 On top of all that, the headset’s sub-$50 price means replacing it won’t hurt too much, either.
 There are plenty of completely fine options around this price range, but none tailored to children’s hearing needs.
 Noise-induced hearing loss is something everyone should probably worry about, but children are far more susceptible to it than adults.
 Plenty of children’s headphones account for this.
 Even years after release, this is still the only gaming headset caters to this need.
 Parents, pay attention, this is the one you’re looking for.

 Frequently Asked Questions

 The PuroGamer is a pretty comfortable gaming headset, but it doesn't offer much in the way of glasses-friendly design.
 It's got thick and rather stiff leatherette headphone pads, and a fairly tight band.
 Basically, if you're someone who often finds headphones uncomfortable with glasses, this won't fare much better.

 You can use the PuroGamer with these consoles by plugging it into the 3.5mm headphone jack on the bottom of their respective controllers.
 However, because the headset has a split mic/headphone jack, you'll only really be able to use it as a pair of headphones—there's no separate mic jack option.